Early miscarriage is when a pregnancy is lost in the first 3 months (first trimester) of pregnancy. This is the most common type of miscarriage.

 Missed miscarriage (also known as a silent or delayed miscarriage)

-A chemical pregnancy is the term given to a pregnancy confirmed by a blood test or a home pregnancy test but not yet visible on an ultrasound scan (usually up until about 5 weeks of gestation).
+A chemical pregnancy is when a pregnancy ends in miscarriage before 5 weeks of pregnancy.
+The pregnancy may be confirmed by a blood test or a home pregnancy test but is not yet visible on an ultrasound scan.
 Learn more about chemical pregnancy.

-Is a pregnancy where the baby develops outside the uterus, usually in one of the Fallopian tubes.
-Read about the signs and symptoms of an ectopic pregnancy.
+Ectopic pregnancy is a pregnancy where the baby develops outside the uterus, usually in one of the fallopian tubes.
+This happens in approximately 1% of pregnancies.

-For many of these women a miscarriage may have occurred so early that they weren’t actually aware that they were pregnant.
+For many women, a miscarriage may have happened so early that they weren’t aware that they were pregnant.
 Read our miscarriage statistics for more information, including the statistics related to age.